zeak469/discord-bot-valheim/README.md

 # RUN

-Once everything is setup, to run, run "npm install" and then "npm run start"
+Once everything is setup, to run, run "npm install" and then "npm start run"

 # EXAMPLE